hihipy/hihipy.github.io/content/estudio/tabs-2-json.md

 `tabs-2-json` is a Chromium browser extension that reads the tabs you select and hands back a single JSON document.
 Open the popup, tick the tabs you want, and choose Download JSON or Copy to Clipboard.
 Readable tabs are selected by default; browser internal pages and any domains you block are shown disabled and never read.
 One file comes back, and an LLM can consume it end to end.

 It works across page types by relying on how HTML organizes content rather than assuming any particular site structure.
 The read runs through the [`chrome.scripting`](https://developer.chrome.com/docs/extensions/reference/api/scripting) API, only on the tabs you pick, and only when you trigger an export.
-It runs in any Chromium browser on [Manifest V3](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3): Chrome, Brave, Edge, Opera, and others.
+It runs in any Chromium browser on [Manifest V3](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3): Chrome, Brave, Edge, Opera, and others, and installs in one click from the [Chrome Web Store](https://chromewebstore.google.com/detail/tabs2json/bljpjkglinfdphfopjdfoookglelobhj).

 ## The Problem